 If there are no competitors in your area, it is acceptable to lie and say you are moving.
 The company would not hesitate to lie to you, so do them no courtesy.
 The important thing is not to admit that there are no competitors in your area.

-Threatening the ISP with moving to a competitor should be done subtly rather than directly if you can avoid it.
+Threatening the ISP with cancellation or moving to a competitor should be done subtly rather than directly if you can avoid it.
 Keeping things non-confrontational will help you get a better deal because the representatives are accustomed to people being obnoxious.

 They’re willing to provide a bill reduction to people who seem like they are ready to be cooperative.
 Remember, they have the power to say no and stop negotiations altogether.
 If a representative does stop negotiations, you can always call back later and start them again with another representative.